saadbinmanjur/saadbinmanjur/README.md

 ---
 #### My present status...

-- 🔭 Engaged in some personal projects along with Kaggle competitions
+- 🔭 Learning everyday and engaged in some personal projects along with Kaggle competitions

 - 🌱 Pursuing Master's Degree in Applied Statistics and Data Science at Jahangirnagar University